EIN-1/Health-Is-Wealth/README.md

 [Back to top](<#table-of-contents>)

-## Confirmation page
+### Confirmation page
 ![Confirmation page](assets/readme-img/Thanks2.png)

-Confirmation page indicates that your email has been received and we will get back to you shortly, it also include a `Home link` to enhance a good user interface although there are links in the navigation bar which is the header.
+The Confirmation page indicates that your email has been successfully received, and we will get back to you shortly.
+This page provides reassurance and ensures that you know your message is in good hands.

 [Back to top](<#table-of-contents>)